The Beast at Shooting Creek

 The girl in the side office screamed.

-“Jesus,” the gorilla guy said as he turned.
+Gorilla guy turned.
+“Jesus,” he said in his high pitched voice.
 “I told you guys to save her!”
 He dashed side office door, yanked it open, hurled himself inside.
-A scuffle and yelling.
+A scuffle ensued, then yelling.

 Gavin felt that his ankle was loose.
 He pulled his boots upward and felt the nail there remain fixed to the floor.
-He pulled again, with more effort, felt a pop and his boots were free.
-He took a breath.
-There was hot pain in toes.
+He pulled again, with more effort this time, felt a soft pop and his boots were free.
+He took a breath as hot pain worked into his toes and a warm sticky feeling followed.
+More bleeding, he knew.

 Next he worked his left hand free, over the nail there.
 Fresh blood oozed, but did not gush out.
 Quickly, he worked his right hand free.
 Same scenario.
 The blood only oozed.
 Next he worked the elbows, where they had strapped, but had not knotted them over the pew.